moinwiki/moin/docs/admin/upgrade.rst

     interwikiname = u'...' # critical, make sure it is same as in 1.9! sitename = u'...' # same as in 1.9 item_root = u'...' # see page_front_page in 1.9

+    # if you had a custom passlib_crypt_context in 1.9, put it here

     # configure backend and ACLs to use in future
     # TODO